CaffeineQuant-Official/CaffeineQuant-Official/README.md

 **Caffeine Quant** is an institutional-grade algorithmic trading infrastructure bridging the gap between retail capital and HFT technologies.

 Unlike traditional bots that rely on static indicators, our engine utilizes a **Dual-Core Neural Architecture**:
-1.  **Primary Core (Gemini 1.5 Pro):** Scans market structure, sentiment, and liquidity vectors in real-time.
+1.  **Primary Core (Gemini 3 Pro):** Scans market structure, sentiment, and liquidity vectors in real-time.
-2.  **Risk Core (Claude 3.5 Sonnet):** Acts as a "Board of Directors," cross-validating every trade signal to filter out false positives with strict skepticism.
+2.  **Risk Core (Claude 4.5 Opus):** Acts as a "Board of Directors," cross-validating every trade signal to filter out false positives with strict skepticism.

 ---